Is Inheritance Considered Separate Property in Divorce?

 The division of property is a major part of the process in most divorces.
-Splitting up assets has a huge influence on your financial state moving forward, so it makes sense to spend time and energy here.
-When preparing to dissolve a marriage, people often wonder how divorce impacts inheritance.
+Splitting up assets has a significant impact on your finances in the future, so it makes sense to spend time and energy here.
+When preparing to dissolve a marriage, people often wonder how to deal with inheritance in divorce.

 Is Inheritance Divided As Community Property?

 Washington is a community property state.
-This means the courts view all assets acquired during the span of marriage as belonging equally to both spouses.
+This means the courts view all assets earned or acquired during the marriage as belonging equally to both spouses.

-When it comes to divorce, this is then divided, not evenly down the middle, but in a way that allows both parties to emerge on relatively even footing and able to enjoy a lifestyle similar to the one they experienced during the marriage.
+This doesn’t mean that you divide everything down the middle in a divorce.
+The goal is to split assets in a way that allows both parties to emerge on relatively equal footing and to enjoy a lifestyle similar to the one they experienced during the marriage.

 This happens to all property acquired during the marriage unless it can be categorized as separate property.